-And now that everyone has a high resolution camera in their pocket, the art of photography has become more accessible than ever.
+Now that everyone has a high-resolution camera in their pocket, the art of photography has become more accessible than ever.
 But phone cameras have clear limitations, and if you’re not aware of them, then you’ll never understand how to take great pictures with your phone.

 1. Understand composition — it’s every good photographer’s best tool